CRUD with ORM

 This code does four things:

-1. Creates a local context object from the PlantTrackerContext class.
-The context object is doing the heavy lifting in terms of connecting the C# objects (Plants and Rooms) to the database.
+class.
+The context object is doing the heavy lifting in terms of connecting the C# objects (Plants and Rooms) to the database. - Creates a new Room object in C# called

-3. Adds the kitchen to the context object.
-This step creates an SQL statement to insert the record into the Rooms table.
+to the context object.
+This step creates an SQL statement to insert the record into the Rooms table. - Saves the change to the database.

 In your breakout room, add another room to our application.
 This time, we need a bedroom that has adequate sunlight.
 Hint: you can reuse an existing context (i.e. you do not need to make a new context object to add another room).